Preliminary remarks on Infusions

 MSF Specifications

-PVC containers cannot be used for the preparation and administration of cytostatics, nor in neonatology, obstetrics and paediatrics.
+PVC containers should not be used for the preparation and administration of cytostatics, nor in neonatology, obstetrics, or paediatrics.

 Containers